graphql-java/java-dataloader/README.md

 `ScheduledDataLoaderRegistry` is a registry that allows for dispatching to be done on a schedule.
 It contains a predicate that is evaluated (per data loader contained within) when `dispatchAll` is invoked.

-If that predicate is true, it will make a `dispatch` call on the data loader, otherwise is will schedule as task to perform that check again.
+If that predicate is true, it will make a `dispatch` call on the data loader, otherwise is will schedule a task to perform that check again.
 Once a predicate evaluated to true, it will not reschedule and another call to `dispatchAll` is required to be made.